Skip to content

 }

-Deltas are only sent to clients whose bounding box intersects the changed feature.
+Deltas are only sent to clients whose bounding box intersects the changed feature's bounding box.
+For polygons and lines the full geometry bbox is used, not just the first vertex.
 The originating client never receives its own delta.

 PostGIS schema (datum schema)